 Máret Ánne Sara is a Northern Sámi artist and author known for her work exploring global ecological issues through the lens of her lived experience as member of a reindeer herding family in Sápmi, the territory of the Indigenous Sámi people.

-Marking the opening of her new site-specific work at Tate Modern, this talk explores how Sámi science has informed Máret Ánne Sara's work.
+Marking the closing weeks of her new site-specific work at Tate Modern, this talk explores how Sámi science has informed Máret Ánne Sara's work.
 Sámi science encompasses practices and knowledge systems, developed through direct experience and interaction with the land, waters, and ecosystems in Sápmi.

 Through her multidisciplinary practice, Sara highlights the impact of Nordic colonialism on Sámi ways of life, exploring the importance of preserving Sámi ancestral knowledge and values to protect the environment for future generations.
 Often using materials and methodologies derived from reindeer herding, Sara creates powerful sculptures and installations which uphold the reciprocal relationship between animals, lands, waters, and humans.